-2013 was a particularly strong year, due to existing customers demand and an influx of new customers.
-As a result of the strong performance of the multimedia advertising services and media communication services in all three business segments, the Group presented another strong financial result in 2013.
-The Group reported its Revenue at RM35.23 million in FYE 2013, which achieved a CAGR of 46.93% since FYE 2007.
-We employ a prudent financial management strategy: as of 31 Dec 2013, the Group's debt-to-equity ratio was nil, which in real terms is nil to RM142.54 million.
-On the same date, the cash balance was RM16.67 million.
+2014 was a strong year, due to existing customers demand and an influx of new customers.
+As a result of the good performance of the multimedia advertising services and media communication services in all three business segments, the Group presented another strong financial result in 2014.
+The Group reported its Revenue at RM20.89 million in FYE 2014, which achieved a CAGR of 29.07% since FYE 2007.
+Whilst our revenue FYE 2014 fell short of expectations which 40% lower as compare to last year, we are upbeat heading into 2015.
+The Group reported its EBITA of RM1.1million and net loss of RM20.5million in FYE 2014, caused by non-cash depreciation and amortisation expenses approximately RM28 million.
+(EPS: -1.81 sen).
+We employ a prudent financial management strategy: as of 31 Dec 2014, the Group's debt-to-equity ratio was nil, which in real terms is nil to RM138.50 million.
+On the same date, the cash balance was RM16.26 million.
 Such a strong and healthy balance sheet will enable the Group to enhance market opportunity even further in the near future.

-Prior to the repayment of RM11.63 million to the Digital Terrestrial Television Broadcasting ('DTTB') infrastructure suppliers for broadcast equipment and transmitters purchased in FYE 2012, the Group's net cash inflow was around RM9.43 million from operating activities.
-RM46.48 million of net cash went to investing activities, primarily for the purchasing of broadcasting and digital equipment for expanding the business.
-There was RM52.92 million positive financing cash flow, which was primarily from new shares being issued.
-As for 31 December 2013, the Group had a health financial liquidity with a cash reserve exceeding RM16 million.
+The Group's net cash inflow was around RM10.09 million from operating activities.
+RM27.60 million of net cash went to investing activities, primarily for the purchasing of broadcasting and digital equipment for expanding the business.
+There was RM17.10 million positive financing cash flow, which was primarily from new shares being issued.
+As for 31 December 2014, the Group had a health financial liquidity with a cash reserve exceeding RM16 million.